fangq/mcx/README.txt

 * have you installed the CUDA/NVIDIA drivers correctly?
 * did you put mcx in the same folder as mcxstudio or add its path to PATH?

-If your system is properly configured, you can now add new simulations by clicking the "New" button.
-MCX Studio will ask you to give a session id string for this task.
-Then you should be able to adjust the parameters based on your needs.
-Once you finish the adjustment, you should click the "Verify" button to see if there are obvious mistakes.
-If everything is fine, the "Run" button will be activated.
+If your system has been properly configured, you can now add new simulations by clicking the "New" button.
+MCX Studio will ask you to give a session ID string for this new simulation.
+Then you are allowed to adjust the parameters based on your needs.
+Once you finish the adjustment, you should click the "Verify" button to see if there are missing settings.
+If everything looks fine, the "Run" button will be activated.
 Click on it once will start your simulation.
 If you want to abort the current simulation, you can click the "Stop" button.

-You can create multiple tasks with MCX Studio by hitting the "New" button multiple times.
-The information for all of the sessions can be saved as a project file (with .mcxp extension) by clicking the "Save" button.
+You can create multiple tasks with MCX Studio by hitting the "New" button again.
+The information for all session configurations can be saved as a project file (with .mcxp extension) by clicking the "Save" button.
 You can load a previously saved project file back to MCX Studio by clicking the "Load" button.